keshaavg/customer-registration-api/README.md

 ### Validation Rules
 * Policy holder’s first name and surname are both required and should be between 3 and 50 chars.
 * Policy Reference number is required and should match the following format XX-999999.
-Where XX are any capitalised alpha character followed by a hyphen and 6 numbers.
+Where XX are any capital alpha character followed by a hyphen and 6 numbers.
 If supplied the policy holders DOB should mean the customer is at least 18 years old at the point of registering.
 * If supplied the policy holders email address should contain a string of at least 4 alpha numeric chars followed by an ‘@’ sign and then another string of at least 2 alpha numeric chars.
 The email address should end in either ‘.com’ or ‘.co.uk’.

-## Run in Dev environement
+## Run in Dev environment

 Clone [Repository](https://github.com/keshaavg/customer-registration-api.git) on local machine and build solution in Visual studio

 ## Test in Azure with Swagger open API UI

 Application is deployed in Azure web app and can be accessed publicity.
-For simplicity no authehtication is needed
+For simplicity no authentication is needed

 [Swagger Link](https://customerregistrationapi20201120120427.azurewebsites.net/swagger/index.html)